Leptons1618/Tic-Tac-Toe/README.md

    - Choose the starting player.
    - Click on "Start Game" to begin.
    - Click on the grid to make your move.
+   - Click on "🔄 Play Again" to start a new game without resetting the statistics.

 ## File Structure